Finding · Confirmed fabrications

 Can you spot the fake?

 Fabricated citations are engineered to look indistinguishable from real ones: real-sounding authors, plausible journals, credible dates.
+The pair below are real citations from our audit — one a verified, indexed publication, the other a fabrication identified in the published Lancet supplementary appendix.
 Select the one you believe is fabricated, then reveal the verdict.

 Prompt — Click the fabricated citation